 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: New features.
+Up-to-date documentation for the latest stable version of Moodle may be available here: New features.

 Moodle 2.5 brings a lot of exciting new features for teachers, students and administrators.
 This page highlights a few of the most interesting!

 Full details of the release, with technical information, can be found in the Moodle 2.5 Release notes.

 - 1 For teachers and students:

 - 1.3 Reports moved to the Administration block

 - 1.5 Drag and drop media and text onto the course page